Six months with the first semi-mainstream sex robot for men.

 - You are an adult content connoisseur and mainly want the Launch to enhance your content experience.
 The quality and variety just isn’t there for you yet.

-- The content also unfortunately is not there if you are gay/bi/curious and want a lot of same-sex content.
+- The content also unfortunately is not there in bulk if you are gay/bi/curious and want a lot of same-sex content.

 - You are not an early adopter of technology—meaning you place more value on the promise of refinement over the experience of discovery.